Unagi carries the Unagi Model One electric scooter (review).

 Handlebar grips are made of quality silicon rubber and have a tapered, elliptical shape that feels ergonomic.
 The grips are firmly fused to the handlebars and don’t shift when holding onto them.

-The throttle, a rubberized paddle, is positioned perfectly below your right thumb.
+The thumb throttle is positioned perfectly below your right thumb and has a rubberized action pad.
 It provides just the right amount of resistance — a bit on the stronger side — and also feels solid and well-constructed.

 Just above the throttle is a small button that you can use to switch between odometer and trip (single tap) and to change between the speed modes (double tap).